-Who should consider purchasing a set noise cancelling earmuffs?
-The answer is anyone who might bring their child with them into an environment where there is the potential for high noise levels, and risk of noise induced hearing loss.
+Who should consider purchasing a set noise-canceling earmuffs?
+The answer is anyone who might bring their child with them into an environment where there is the potential for high noise levels and the risk of noise-induced hearing loss.

-These are places you might overlook in day to day life, yet contain sustained or periodic high decibel levels.
+These are places you might overlook in the day to day life yet contain sustained or periodic high decibel levels.
 Places like schools, airports, airplanes, sporting events, concerts, shopping malls, festivals, and firework displays are all good examples.

-5 Benefits of Noise Cancelling Headphones for Kids
+5 Benefits of Noise Canceling Headphones for Kids

-There are undoubtedly many and varied benefits to providing your child with some quiet time.
-If you cannot apply any soundproofing to the rooms in your home, then periodic use of some noise reducing earmuffs may be a good alternative.
-Let’s take a more detailed look at 5 of the common benefits of
+There are undoubtedly many and varied benefits of providing your child with some quiet time.
+If you cannot apply any soundproofing to the rooms in your home, then the periodic use of some noise-reducing earmuffs may be a good alternative.
+Let’s take a more detailed look at 5 of the common benefits of noise protection earmuffs.

 1. Protect Developing Ears

 The overwhelming benefit of any pair of baby or children’s headphones is the protection of the ear against hearing loss and congenital abnormalities (e.g., ringing in the ears when no sound is present).
 The term “developing” ears is somewhat of a misnomer.
 The ear is the only human organ that is fully developed at birth.
 What you are really protecting is the full functioning of the ear.

 Children’s ears are the most sensitive they will ever be.
 They can hear noises at frequencies up to 20,000 Hz, which means babies are extremely sensitive to high-pitched sounds and more sensitive to all sounds than anyone else.
 The right headphones will protect young ears against hearing damage at this important stage of life.